callumflack/callum-flack-design/content/posts/2016-08-12-primary-healthcare-network-patient-survey-app.comp.md

 tags: Design, Development
 ---

 Primary Healthcare Network North Queensland wanted to digitise the World Health Organisation's Quality of Life survey to rapidly and economically build a map of patient well-being in their service areas.
-We built a maintainable, easy to use that worked on any device, and securely stored patient responses.
+We built a maintainable, easy to use responsive website that worked on any screen size, and which securely stored patient responses.

 <!-- @[MarkdownMovie](laptop src="/images/phn-video.mp4") -->